What Depardieu's conviction and Cannes' response means for #MeToo in France

 “It’s the end of impunity of artists with a capital A,” Carine Durrieu Diebolt, a lawyer for one of the two women who won their case against Depardieu, told The Associated Press.
 The verdict represented “a bookend for putting actors on a pedestal because they were talented,” she added.

-Two days later, the prestigious Cannes Film Festival barred actor Théo Navarro-Mussy — accused of rape by three former partners — from attending the premiere of a film he stars in, even though the file was dropped for lack of evidence.
+Two days later, the prestigious Cannes Film Festival barred actor Théo Navarro-Mussy — accused of rape by three former partners — from attending the premiere of the movie "Case 137," which he stars in, even though the file was dropped for lack of evidence.
 The women are launching a civil complaint.

 Navarro-Mussy denies wrongdoing.
 His lawyer said that she’s unaware of any ongoing proceedings against him.